-Figure 4-2-23: TFTP Firmware Update page Screenshot
+Figure 4-2-20: TFTP Firmware Update Page Screenshot

-Object Description TFTP Server IP Fill in your TFTP server IP address.
-Firmware File Name The name of firmware image.
+Object Description • TFTP Server IP Fill in your TFTP server IP address. • Firmware File Name The name of firmware image.
 (Maximum length: 24 characters)

-Upgrade: Click to upgrade firmware.
+Upgrade : Click to upgrade firmware.

-DO NOT Power OFF the Industrial Managed Switch until the update progress is completed.
+DO NOT Power OFF the Managed Switch until the update progress is complete.

 Do not quit the Firmware Upgrade page without pressing the "OK" button after the image is loaded.
 Or the system won't apply the new firmware.
-User has to repeat the firmware upgrade process.
+User has to repeat the firmware upgrade processes.

-4.2.20 Save Startup Config
+4.2.18 Save Startup Config

-This function allows to save the current configuration, thereby ensuring that the current active configuration can be used at the next reboot screen in Figure 4-2-24 as shown below.
-After saving the configuration, the screen in Figure 4-2-25 appears.
+This function allows to save the current configuration, thereby ensuring that the current active configuration can be used at the next reboot as the screen in Figure 4-2-22 appears.
+After saving the configuration, the screen in Figure 4-2-23 will appear.